agni-datta/csLaTeX/csthm/README.md

 - Load `hyperref` before `csthm`.
 This is the single most common mistake.
 If cross-references appear as plain numbers without hyperlinks, or if PDF bookmarks are garbled, this is the cause.
 - The `fancy` mode uses `mdframed` for framed boxes.
 If you also use `tcolorbox` in the same document, load it with the `most` compatibility option: `\usepackage[most]{tcolorbox}`.
 - `\SetAccentColor` should be called once in the preamble.
 Calling it mid-document changes the color for all subsequent theorem declarations but does not retroactively recolor earlier ones: the color is baked in at declaration time for some modes.
-- All environments are declared with `thmtools`.
-Do not use `\newtheorem` to declare environments with the same names, and do not load `amsthm` independently before this package.
+- All environments are declared directly with `ntheorem`.
+Do not use `\newtheorem` to redeclare the same names, and do not load `amsthm` or `thmtools` independently.

 ### License